Irysek01/breastcancer-auto-class/README.rst

 The goal of this project is to build a reliable, safe and scalable ML, DL or AI-based tool that is able to classify malignant and bening breast cancer images.

-Find the Kaggle competition `at this link <https://www.kaggle.com/competitions/iuss-23-24-automatic-diagnosis-breast-cancer>`_<.
+Find the Kaggle competition `at this link <https://www.kaggle.com/competitions/iuss-23-24-automatic-diagnosis-breast-cancer>`_.

-Also find a more informal guide to this repository at :doc:`WELCOME.md <https://github.com/AstraBert/breastcanc-auto-class/tree/main/WELCOME.md>`
+Also find a more informal guide to this repository at `WELCOME.md <https://github.com/AstraBert/breastcanc-auto-class/tree/main/WELCOME.md>`

 Repository structure
 ====================

-- In :doc:`complete_set <https://github.com/AstraBert/breastcanc-auto-class/tree/main/complete_set>` you will find the complete sets of images, both the training and test
+- In `complete_set <https://github.com/AstraBert/breastcanc-auto-class/tree/main/complete_set>` you will find the complete sets of images, both the training and test
-- In :doc:`scripts <https://github.com/AstraBert/breastcanc-auto-class/tree/main/scripts>` you will find *our* python scripts to build and finetune *our original* model
+- In `scripts <https://github.com/AstraBert/breastcanc-auto-class/tree/main/scripts>` you will find *our* python scripts to build and finetune *our original* model
-- In :doc:`foundation_model <https://github.com/AstraBert/breastcanc-auto-class/tree/main/foundation_model>` you will find *our* foundation model in :code:`-h5` format, which is an unsopported file type for GitHub or for any normal text editor, so you won't be able to see it
+- In `foundation_model <https://github.com/AstraBert/breastcanc-auto-class/tree/main/foundation_model>` you will find *our* foundation model in :code:`-h5` format, which is an unsopported file type for GitHub or for any normal text editor, so you won't be able to see it
-- In :doc:`proposed_models <https://github.com/AstraBert/breastcanc-auto-class/tree/main/proposed_models>` you will find a list of proposed models (based on IUSS course itself) with the scripts used to generate them, along with some other metadata
+- In `proposed_models <https://github.com/AstraBert/breastcanc-auto-class/tree/main/proposed_models>` you will find a list of proposed models (based on IUSS course itself) with the scripts used to generate them, along with some other metadata

 First steps